diversen/densite/README.md

      git clone git://github.com/diversen/densite.git

-#### Install

-If you clone the scripts into the drush/commands folder then they are installed.
+then they are installed.
 You can use the master or select latest tag.

 #### Introduction

-The following scripts are tested and working on Debian systems (Tested on Ubuntu 8.04 Hardy and Ubuntu 8.1, Ubuntu 10.01 and 10.04) where you are using a Drupal system, or want to install a Drupal system in a hopefully easy manner.
-MySQL and Postgresql is supported.
+The following scripts are tested and working on Debian systems MySQL and Postgresql is supported.
-The densite scripts creates virtual host configuration and drupal-5.x and drupal-6.x sites (most testing is done with drupal-6.x).
+The densite scripts creates virtual host configuration and drupal-5.x and drupal-6.x, drupal-7.x sites (most testing is done with drupal-6.x).
 It also updates your /etc/hosts file with installed site.
+It can also 'curl' a default user so you don't have to use the browser.
+This only works on drupal-6.x

 The script also secures your site by setting good permissions for your file folder and your settings.php file.
 The default configuration will also